-It’s the Year of American Travel on the blog!
-This year’s theme is all about unique and iconic experiences in my home country, the United States of America.
-I hope you’ve subscribed so you never miss out!
-The Washington Monument is one of the most iconic and recognizable landmarks in the world, and it’s once again open forContinue reading “How to Go Inside the Washington Monument
+Updated July 7, 2020.
+This year is all about unique and iconic experiences in my home country, the United States of America.
+I hope you’ve subscribed to the newsletter so you never miss out!
+The Washington Monument is one of the most iconic and recognizable landmarks in the world, and it’s once again open forContinue reading “How to Go Inside the Washington Monument”

 Who likes money?!
 Then you need to visit the “money factory” in D.C.
 It’s the Bureau of Engraving and Printing—not to be confused with the Treasury Department!
 It’s a pretty fun tour for both kids and adults, so plan to include a visit to the Bureau on your next trip to Washington, D.C.!

 One in every 10 people you see in D.C. is a spy.
 Some for the United States… some not for the United States.
 Ha!
 I don’t know if that’s true, but I read that once and it’s a favorite “fact” that may or may not be true.
-But what is true, is that you can… Continue reading Visiting the International Spy Museum
+But what is true, is that you can take a tour of the newly re-located and re-opened International Spy Museum in D.C.!

 There are two things I like to tell people about the Kennedy Center: they give FREE tours every day, and they give FREE performance every night of the week!

 Looking for something a little off-the-beaten-path in D.C.?
 Are you a nurse?
 Blood donor?
 War and history enthusiast?
 If your timing is just right, you can go on this little-known tour of the American Red Cross Headquarters in D.C.!
 Here’s how and what to expect!

 It’s tour time in D.C.!
 Well, it’s basically always tour time in D.C.
 And for that reason, there are some tours you must–I repeat–MUST request in advance!
 Here’s a quick list of the most coveted tours and all the details on exactly how to request each one.